-Any Indian architect/ architectural firm having up-to date registration with the Council of Architecture having sufficient experience with proven credentials in preparing DPR for archive/ museum in heritage zone may participate.
+Any Indian architect/architectural firm having up-to date registration with the Council of Architecture having sufficient experience in preparing DPR and/or in designing archive/ museum may participate.

 4.4.4 Copyrights & Rights of Ownership

 Visva-Bharati will retain all rights of ownership of the drawings/designs including the reports, models, PPTs, presentations, etc., of the selected designs as its property.